Built-in Interceptors

 await server.start();Customizing the Default Chain

 Pass options to createDefaultInterceptors() to customize individual interceptors.
-Set an interceptor to false to disable it entirely:
+Pass true or an options object to enable an opt-in interceptor; set one of the default-enabled interceptors to false to disable it:

 import { createDefaultInterceptors } from '@connectum/interceptors';